NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 *******************

 A single solar hot water system can be entered as a ``/HPXML/Building/BuildingDetails/Systems/SolarThermal/SolarThermalSystem``.
+If not entered, the simulation will not include solar hot water.

   ====================  =======  =====  ===========  ========  ========  ============================
   Element               Type     Units  Constraints  Required  Default   Notes